 2. What the agreement covers

 A licence represents a legal agreement with the landlord.
-The agreement should be short, simple and written in plain English, but you will still need to check all the details thoroughly.
+The agreement should be short, simple and written in plain English, but you still need to check all the details thoroughly.
+Even property licences arranged with local authorities and Enterprise Agencies need to be checked.

 Is the name of the landlord correct?